Fast integer multiplication using generalized Fermat primes: Fürer-type bounds

-The two first choices mentioned in §\ref{subsec:choice-ring} have orthogonal advantages and drawbacks.
-The complex field allows larger transform length, shorter recursion size, but suffers, when looking at the cost $K_{\myalgorithm{FFT}}(\mathbb{C})$, from expensive roots of unity which leads to the product $\log_2 n \cdot \mlg2 n \cdots \mlg{\log^\star n} n$.
+The choices mentioned in §\ref{subsec:choice-ring} have orthogonal advantages and drawbacks.
+The complex field allows larger transform length, shorter recursion size, but suffers, when looking at the cost $K_{\text{FFT}}(\bC)$, from expensive roots of unity.
+Those account for the term $\log_2 n \cdot \mlg2 n \cdots \mlg{\log^* n} n$ in the complexity of the multiplication of $n$-bit integers using this base ring.

-F\"urer proposed two distinct algorithms in~\cite{ExtAbstrFurer} and~\cite{DBLP:journals/siamcomp/Furer09}.
-In \cite{ExtAbstrFurer}, the proposed scheme relies on the assumption that there are infinitely many Fermat primes, which seems unlikely.
-Since the algorithm brought by the current work builds upon such a strategy, and can be seen as a fix to the fact that there are not enough Fermat primes, we briefly review here~\cite{ExtAbstrFurer} and~\cite{DBLP:journals/siamcomp/Furer09}.
+Fürer proposed two distinct algorithms: one in~\cite{ExtAbstrFurer} and, some 20 years later, in~\cite{DBLP:journals/siamcomp/Furer09}.
+The scheme proposed in~\cite{ExtAbstrFurer} relies on the assumption that there exist infinitely many Fermat primes, which is unfortunately widely believed to be wrong.
+We briefly review here the algorithm proposed later in~\cite{DBLP:journals/siamcomp/Furer09}.

-In~\cite{DBLP:journals/corr/HarveyHL14}, Harvey, van der Hoeven and Lecerf propose new algorithms achieving a bound similar to the one that F\"urer gets.
-These algorithms rely on Bluestein's chirp transform~\cite{1162132} and they will not be detailed.
-However, a whole framework has been developped in the same paper, and this framework will be useful to the analysis of the algorithm proposed in the current work.